 When we try to understand patterns across a disease population, we break patients out by different traits.
 This is called grouping by phenotype.
 It helps us learn more about the disease.
 It may also help us develop better treatment strategies for people living with MS.

 Black people may be more likely to experience more severe symptoms of MS.

 One study of people with MS in the US showed that Black people were 61% more likely to have physical symptoms from the start of their disease compared with White people.
 Other evidence suggests that Black people can have more severe symptoms, including:

 Research has also found that MS tends to lead to worse long-term problems for Black people.
 In one study, Black people were:

 Research also shows that Black people living with MS tend to be admitted to nursing facilities almost 7 years earlier than White people with MS.

 There are study limitations to keep in mind.
 In one instance, the reported differences were based on patients who were already diagnosed and treating their MS with a disease modifying therapy (DMT).
 The study also examined Black patients who were older when symptoms began, and a slightly higher number of Black patients had progressive MS at the onset compared with White patients.

 Taking part in research is important.
-Participation in MS research by ethnic minorities is very low.
+Participation in MS research by minorities is very low.
 In some cases, it’s less than 1%.
-Some analysis suggests African Americans may be less responsive to relapsing MS treatments.
-But it’s hard to say based on the small numbers of people taking part.
-Greater involvement in clinical trials could help us find out how well a specific treatment worked across different ethnic groups.
+This may be due to lack of access to places that carry out research, fear of being used as a “guinea pig,” or a lack of trust in the healthcare system.
+Some analysis suggests Black people may be less responsive to MS treatments, but it’s hard to say based on the small number of people taking part.
+Greater participation in clinical trials could help us find out how well a specific treatment worked across different minorities.